 This easy chevron scarf crochet pattern is the perfect project for a beginner who is looking for something a bit more than a straight scarf.
+It’s zig zag design is beautiful and adds a uniqueness to a scarf!

 This Crochet Chevron Scarf is Excellent for Beginners!